chatsci/Aeiva/helper_scripts/README.md

 # Scripts

-In this folder, we put various util scripts that can be run directly as tools.
+In this folder, we put various helper scripts that can be run directly as tools.

 ## Exporting the virtual environment